GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 * test web content built by external companies for common accessibility issues

-* apply the testing process throughout a website’s development lifecycle to ensure it is continually accessible.
+* apply the testing process throughout a website's development lifecycle to ensure it is continually accessible.

-#### What it doesn’t do
+#### What it doesn't do

 The Annual Self-Assessment Methodology can't tell you if your website is fully accessible or usable.
 If you want a full assessment, you need to test against all the requirements of the Web Accessibility and Web Usability Standards.